iamZhuoCai/Disco/README.md

 ```

 ## ❤️ Acknowledgement
 Our code is based on [DreamRec](https://github.com/YangZhengyi98/DreamRec).
+Thanks for the authors' incredible work and contribution to this community.